ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ### Processing Conditional Endorsements

 > [Ned] *This section should be identical to the previous section since Endorsement triples and Conditional Endorsement triples are transformed into the same internal representation based on `ev`*

+> [Dionna] this is not going to be identical.
+You will need to run the conditions and additions of `ev` and `evs` possibly multiple times.
+If a condition does not apply, it has to be set aside to try again.
+If you get through all conditional endorsements and have relations left, you have to try them again.
+If none of them match, you're done.
+If some match and some don't, you go again.
+This is a fixed point computation.

 ### Processing Conditional Endorsement Series